 Controlling: Need - The System and Process of Controlling - Techniques - Budgetary and non budgetary Control.
-Managing Productivity - Cost Control - Purchase Control - Maintenance Control - Quality Control - Planning Operations.
+Managing Productivity - Cost Control - Purchase Control - Maintenance Control - Quality Control - Planning Operations.Contemporary trends and challenges In Business World Scenario.

-- 1. James A. F. Stoner, R. Edward Freeman, Amitabh DeoKodwani Daniel R. Gilbert, RanjeetNambudiri (2018), Management, 6th edition, Pearson Education, New Delhi. - 2.
-Stephen P. Robbins, Coulter Mary (2017), Management, 13th edition, Pearson Education, NewDelhi. - 3.
-Stephen P. Robbins, Coulter Mary and David De Cenzo (2017), Fundamentals of Management, 9th edition, Pearson Education, NewDelhi. - 4.
-Tripathy.PC. & Reddy.PN.
+1. James A. F. Stoner, R. Edward Freeman, Amitabh DeoKodwani Daniel R. Gilbert, RanjeetNambudiri (2018), Management, 6th edition, Pearson Education, New Delhi.

+2. Stephen P. Robbins, Coulter Mary (2017), Management, 13th edition, Pearson Education, NewDelhi.

+3. Stephen P. Robbins, Coulter Mary and David De Cenzo (2017), Fundamentals of Management, 9th edition, Pearson Education, NewDelhi.

+4. Tripathy.PC. & Reddy.PN.
 (2017).
 Principles of Management.
+Tata McGraw Hill, New Delhi:

-New Delhi: Tata McGraw Hill. - 5.
-Koontz and Weihrich.
+5. Koontz and Weihrich.
 (2015).
 Essentials of Management.
-(10thedition).New Delhi: Tata McGrawHill.
+(10thedition)Tata McGrawHill, New Delhi:

-E- Resources:
+E- Resource:

-ORGANIZATIONAL BEHAVIOUR

-Semester - I

-Instruction Hours / week: L: 4 T: 0 P: 0 Marks: Internal: 40 External: 60 Total: 100 End Semester Exam: 3 Hours
+https://nptel.ac.in/courses/122108038/

+Total: 100

-- To understand the basic concepts of organizational behavior. - To analyze the individual behavior traits required for performing as an individual or group. - To obtain the perceiving skills to judge the situation and communicate the thoughts and ideas. - To understand how to perform in group and team and how to manage the power, politics and conflict. - To recognize the importance of organizational culture and organizational change. - To realise the importance of groups and teamwork and managing of conflict between the members of the organization
+1. To understand the basic concepts of organizational behavior.

+2. To analyze the individual behavior traits required for performing as an individual or group.

+3. To obtain the perceiving skills to judge the situation and communicate the thoughts and ideas.

+4. To understand how to perform in group and team and how to manage the power, politics and conflict.

+5. To recognize the importance of organizational culture and organizationalchange.

+6. To realise the importance of groups and teamwork and managing of conflict between the members of the organization

-- 1. Analyse organizational behavior issues in the context of the organizational behavior theories and concepts. - 2.
-Assess the behavior of the individuals and groups in organization and manage the stress. - 3.
-Manage team, power, politics and conflict arising between the members. - 4.
-Explain how organizational change and culture affect the working relationship within organizations. - 5.
-Understand and exhibit the communication skills to convey the thoughts and ideas of case analysis to the individuals and group. - 6.
-Understand the application of OB using appropriate concepts, logic and thetorical conventions
+COs Course Outcomes Blooms Level CO1 Connect organizational behavior issues in the context of the organizational behavior theories and concepts.
+Understand CO2 Assess the behavior of the individuals and groups in organization and manage the stress.
+Apply CO3 Categorize team, power, politics and conflict arising between the members.
+Analyze CO4 Explain how organizational change and culture affect the workingrelationship within organizations.
+Evaluate CO5 Plan and exhibit the communication skills to convey the thoughts and ideas of case analysis to the individuals and group.
+Create CO6 Collaborate the application of OB using appropriate concepts, logic and theoretical conventions.
+Create